ece396-source-separation/ece396-source-separation.github.io/_posts/2021-03-20-project-updates.md

 <source src="/assets/audio/mixed-sable_est1.wav" type="audio/wav">Your browser does not support the audio element.</audio>

 <audio controls>
-<source src="/assets/audio/mixed-sable_est1.wav" type="audio/wav">Your browser does not support the audio element.</audio>
+<source src="/assets/audio/mixed-sable_est2.wav" type="audio/wav">Your browser does not support the audio element.</audio>

+The unmixed audio sounds almost perfectly like the original, save for some small artifacts in the left estimation when the speaker says the word "question" (headphones make it easier to hear this artifact).
+These high accuracy estimations show promise for creating a source separation system.

 ## Real-Time Considerations